Hup language: Language profile

 Relatively few linguistic materials of Hup are available, due to the isolation of the Hupda.
 Incomplete vocabulary lists and dictionaries were established in 1955 (Giacone) and 1993 (Erickson and Erickson).
 The most complete descriptive grammar of Hup, A Grammar of Hup, was written by Patience Epps in 2005, was updated in 2008, and outlines Hup phonology, parts of speech, morphology, aspect, tense, modality, among many other features.

 Hup is one of four languages in the Naduhup (Makú) family.
 Though Makú is the term most commonly used to refer to this language family, there is controversy over its usage, since it is also an ethnic slur, translating to “without language”, used by the Tukanoan towards the Naduhup.
 There has not been a consensus on a replacement term, although Epps proposed “Naduhup”, which combines the names of the four members of the language family - Nadëb, Dâw, Hup, and Yuhup.
+Of the four members of the language family, Hup is most closely related to Yuhup, followed by Dâw, and then lastly by Nadëb.
+Hup and Yuhup are nearly mutually intelligible, sharing more than 90% of their basic vocabularies.

 Phonology

 Consonants

 There are nineteen contrasting consonants in Hup, with the twentieth /p’/ occurring in the morpheme-initial position in only one word of only some Hup dialects. /j/, /g/, and /ç/ only appear in morpheme-final position, while all other consonants may appear in morpheme initial, medial, and final position.
 Hup has glottalized consonants of both stops and approximants which can be seen in the chart below.
 This language also has nasal allophones of the voiced stops.

 Adapted from Epps (2005), p.
 40.